5 Boat Insurance Mistakes First-Time Boat Buyers Make

 Before long, you’ll be cruising the Seneca River, skiing with your friends on Cross Lake, or spending the day with your family soaking up the sun at Sylvan Beach.

-But, before you set sail, take a moment to make sure you have the best insurance protection for your boat and your boating family by avoiding some common mistakes other new boatowners have made.
+But before you set sail, take a moment to make sure you have appropriate insurance coverage for your boat and your boating family by avoiding some common mistakes other new boatowners have made.

-As an agency located steps from Lock E24 on the Seneca River in Baldwinsville, we’ve done our fair share of boating and helped new boaters like you learn the proper way to insure new vessels.
-This makes for the best boating experience by providing ample protection on the water, giving you peace of mind.
+As an agency located steps from Lock E24 on the Seneca River in Baldwinsville, we've done our fair share of boating and helped new boaters like you understand coverage options for new vessels.
+This can help create a better boating experience by providing coverage on the water, giving you confidence while enjoying our local waterways.

 Owning a boat is a dream come true.
 We know you’d like to take advantage of the short window we have in the CNY boating season and not waste it on Google searches for boat insurance.